bluestone-live/coding-challenge/README.md

 We understand that the interview is a two-sided process and we’d be happy to answer any questions!

-Before writing the actual code, we encourage you to **create a small design document** and share it with the team by making a pull request on GitHub.
+Before writing the actual code, we encourage you to **create a small design document** and share it with the team through email.
 This document should consist of key design approaches and key trade-offs.
 Please avoid writing an overly detailed design document.
 Use this document to make sure the team can provide design feedback and demonstrate that you have investigated the problem space to provide a reasonable design.

-After we approved your design, you can fork this repo and start implementation.
-Split your code submission using pull requests and give the team an opportunity to review the PRs.
-A good “rule of thumb” to follow is that each PR submission is adding a small feature set.
-Our team will do the best to review your submitted pull requests in a reasonable time frame.
+After we approved your design, you can start implementation.
+Once you finished the project, please submit your solution via email.

 If you submission is accepted, we will schedule you a phone interview with the team.
 In the case of rejection, please don’t be discouraged.
 You are welcome to take another challenge at a later time.